prem-k-r/CRXtract/README.md

 ## How It Works

-1. Select your browser.
+1. Enter the extension ID or full URL.
-2. Enter the extension ID or full URL.
+2. Select a browser.
 3. Choose the format (CRX, ZIP, or XPI).
 4. Click **Download Extension** to get the source file.